RMWinslow/posts/numbers/quinary.md

 Then the name of each number is the same as its representation.

 Leading `j`s and `a`s are optional.
 So 0-4 can be `a`,`e`,`i`,`o`,`u` or `ja`,`je`,`ji`,`jo`,`ju`.

+A similar base-6 system is also described below.

 ## Examples